LebogangBantsijang/Audio-File-Manager/README.md

 ## Usage

 #### Prerequisite
-* Before you start ensure that you have permission to read or write to enternal storage.
+* Before you start ensure that you have permission to read or write to/from enternal storage.
 [Guide](https://developer.android.com/guide/topics/permissions/overview)

 #### Example
 How to get Audio and Album information from the external storage